immortaly007/TrainFinder/README.md

 How to use
 ----------
+You can view live train information on a map using `http://host:port/trainfinder/live`.
 The functionality is accessible through a REST interface at: `http://host:port/trainfinder/rest/train`.
 Details of this interface are not yet provided.